 Step 4: Add noodles

-Editor’s Note: If the noodles stay much longer, they will absorb too much of the liquid, leaving you with less broth for the soup.
+Editor’s Tip: If the noodles stay much longer, they will absorb too much of the liquid, leaving you with less broth for the soup.
 Keep this in mind!
 To avoid the broth displacement, boil the noodles separately in a large pot of generously salted water until barely al dente; drain and set aside; then mix in just before serving.

 Step 5: Serve

 For each serving, make sure you have a good balance of chicken, broth and noodles.
 Top with some chopped cilantro, parsley and/or chopped scallions.
-Serve hot with fresh homemade bread on the side!
+Serve hot with fresh homemade bread on the side.

-Crockpot Chicken Noodle Soup Tips
+Tips for Making Crock-Pot Chicken Noodle Soup

 What’s the difference between chicken broth and chicken stock?